 4. On the day after the procedure, you may walk and drive as much as you like, but no sports, yard work, swimming, or heavy lifting.
 If your job is sedentary (office work or supervisor) you may return to work.

 5. You may take a daily shower starting the morning after the procedure.
-Wear the scrotal support or very tight underwear whenever you are up and around for the next two days, during sports for the next 7 days.
+Wear 2 pairs of supportive underwear whenever you are up and around for the next two days and during sports for the next 7 days.

-6. Two days after the procedure, you may return to regular activities wearing your scrotal support or very tight underwear.
+6. Two days after the procedure, you may return to regular activities wearing 2 pairs of supportive underwear.
 Wait for more strenuous work like heavy gardening, or strenuous sports.

-7. You may have sex 2 days after the procedure.
+7. You may have sex 7 days after the procedure.
 It is common to have some blood in the semen for the first few ejaculations.
-Sometimes blood in the semen can occur for a few months after a vasectomy – no reason for concern.
+Sometimes blood in the semen occurs every month after vasectomy – no reason for concern.
 Use other forms of contraception until you are told that your semen is sperm free.

-8. Since no excision is made, a follow up visit is not required; but if you have undue discomfort or any concern please call us.
+8. Since no incision or stitches inserted, a follow up visit is not required; but if you have undue discomfort or any concern, please call us.

-9. It is normal to have some discolouration of the skin around the puncture site.
-Some men will develop considerable discolouration of the scrotum about 4 days after the vasectomy.
+9. It is normal to have some discoloration of the skin around the puncture site.
+Some men will develop considerable discoloration of the scrotum about 4 days after the vasectomy.
 Blood from the deep vasecton site comes to the surface as a purplish-blue mark, gets darker and spreads out like an oil slick, then gradually dissipates.